 Subject-specific information: In most NAEP administrations, these items cover three categories of information: (1) time spent studying the subject; (2) instructional experiences in the subject; and (3) motivation and perceptions about the subject and the assessment.

 The content and format of student questionnaires differ slightly from year to year and depend on what grade level and subject area are being assessed.
 The table below includes links to student questionnaires administered between 2000 and 2013.
 For more information on how items are developed for the student questionnaire and how the resulting data are used and analyzed, see NAEP Questionnaires for Students, Teachers, and Schools.

 |U.S. History (2010)||1316K||1278K||644K|

 |U.S. History (2006)||91K||116K||120K|

 ‡ Not available in electronic format.

-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2000-2011 Assessments.
+SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), various years, 2000-2013 Assessments.